sacar2/PlantsVsZombies/README.md

 Recreated the Plants Vs. ZombiesTM game by PopCap Games for my second year software engineering project at Western University.
+Coded in C++ in Qt Creator IDE.

 This repo is not the completed version, but does feature: